 Lassi is actually intrinsic to the life of people in Jaipur.
 Locals love this treat and for most their day begins only after a kulhad lassi drink.
 It’s easy to guess why Lassiwala is famous – their drink melts-in-your-mouth and are sanitized.

 If camels and elephants are not your stuff then a tonga ride will definitely be.
-Get on a rickety horse carriage (tonga) just as a local would and check off places to see in Jaipur.
+Get on a rickety horse carriage (tonga) just as a local would and check off places to explore in Jaipur.
 A breezy tonga ride will let you witness the striking beauty of this wonderful city.

 This is something which is rare in a place like Jaipur where palaces and forts dominate the city heavily.
 That is why this had to be on the list.
 It’s not your regular camping; it is typically glamorous camping with utmost comforts while being surrounded by nature.
 I would strongly recommend everyone to include luxury camping in their list of things to do in Jaipur.
 It can be an incredibly exciting experience for the honeymooners who are seeking something different to do on their break.